-The easiest and best way to get immersed in Yerevan’s culture, history and cuisine are by walking around.
+Walking around is the easiest and best way to get immersed in Yerevan’s culture, history, and cuisine.
 Yerevan is a big city, but it’s perfectly possible to walk around its city center.
-By wandering around you’ll be able to see the history of Yerevan, from the ancient times to the Soviet and post-Soviet periods.
+By wandering around, you’ll be able to see the history of Yerevan, from ancient times to the Soviet and post-Soviet periods.

 You can also enjoy Yerevan’s modern side, with some contemporary architecture, trendy restaurants, and coffee shops.
-The coffee shop culture in Yerevan seems to be growing with esplanades popping everywhere, which will feel like a piece of heaven after a few hours of walking in summer.
+The coffee shop culture in Yerevan seems to grow, with esplanades popping everywhere, which will feel like a piece of heaven after a few hours of walking in summer.

 Climbing the Cascade

 Climbing the Cascade to see the city’s monument to Soviet victory in WWII is a must.
 Moreover, the views of the city while climbing the stairs are breathtaking!
 On clear days you can even see Mount Ararat.

-It’s difficult to define what the Cascade is, it’s not really only a monument or even a building.
+It’s difficult to define the Cascade; it’s not only a monument or building.
 We would call it an urban decoration in the form of a staircase connecting the city center with a higher residential area.

-The Cascade is formed by multiple levels adorned with fountains and modernist sculptures gracefully connected by huge staircases.
+The Cascade is formed by multiple levels adorned with fountains and modernist sculptures gracefully connected by monumental staircases.
 The stairs themselves are decorated with several tiers of grass, flowers, and bushes, reminding us of a Babylon garden.
-All together it looks like an enormous spectacular modernist sculpture.
+Altogether it looks like an enormous spectacular modernist sculpture.

 The Republic Square is a beautiful square that took nearly 50 years to complete, though most of it was built in the 1950s.
-Yerevan is often dubbed the pink city, and in the Republic, Square is easy to understand why.
+Yerevan is often dubbed the pink city, and Square is easy to understand why in the Republic.

-You can easily spend a few hours at the Republic Square, as it is home to numerous landmarks, like the History Museum, the National Gallery, and the Government House.
+You can easily spend a few hours at Republic Square, which is home to numerous landmarks, like the History Museum, the National Gallery, and the Government House.
 It is worth a visit both during the day and at night when it is all lit up.